Business Analyst (MBA) Resume Example

 I always highlight quantifiable achievements.
 For example, “Led a team of 5 to deliver a $100K consulting project” stands out more than general responsibilities.

 You want to keep your experience section tight and tailored.
-Admissions teams and employers skim for skills like data analysis, teamwork, and communication.
+Admissions teams and employers skim for skills like data analysis, teamwork, and communication—qualities you can also highlight in your cover letter.
 That’s what gets attention-fast.

 If you’re exploring roles beyond an MBA candidate, you’ve got options.
 Business professionals fill over 700,000 new jobs each year in the U.S. alone.